 In 2005 I was asked by Storey Publishing to write a comprehensive handbook for prospective modular home buyers.
 The Modular Home is packed with everything you need to know about buying and building a modular home or addition to your existing home.
 I discuss the misperceptions about the limitations of modular homes and show potential buyers that a modular home can be as good as, if not better than, houses built with traditional stick-frame construction.
 To ensure that consumers are informed about the nitty-gritty details, I discuss at length choosing a dealer, working with a general contractor, selecting a floor plan, choosing the customized details, even selecting a building lot and financing the construction.
 The book has been the number one selling how-to book on building a modular home since it was published.
 It is often used by manufacturers across the United States to educate their new modular dealers and by other dealers to educate their customers.

 The Home Store has continued to grow.
-Over the last 27 years, we have built well over 1,100 homes in Massachusetts, Connecticut, Vermont, Rhode Island, New Hampshire, New York, Long Island, and New Jersey.
+Over the last 34 years, we have built well over 1,300 homes in Massachusetts, Connecticut, Vermont, Rhode Island, New Hampshire, New York, Long Island, New Jersey, and Pennsylvania.
 Please pay us a visit or give us a call.
 Find the Sales Center nearest you.